Date of Award:

 Gary P. Merkley

-Temeepattanapongsa, Sathaporn, "Unified Equations for Cutthroat Flumes Derived from a Three-Dimensional Hydraulic Model" (2012).
-All Graduate Theses and Dissertations.
-Paper 1308.
+Temeepattanapongsa, Sathaporn, "Unified Rating Equations for Cutthroat Flumes Derived from a Three-Dimensional Hydraulic Model" (2012).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1308.